astrohart/MFR/MFR.Settings.Configuration.Actions.Tests/README.md

-Asserts that a valid instance of an object that implements the [IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration') interface will be loaded from the projectFileRenamerConfiguration file for the application, provided that a valid path has been supplied as input to the loading action.
+Asserts that a valid instance of an object that implements the [IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration') interface will be loaded from the configuration file for the application, provided that a valid path has been supplied as input to the loading action.

 ##### Parameters